 - cough or congestion, caused by fluid in your lungs

 - weight gain

-If you have these symptoms, seek emergency medical care or call 9-1-1.
+If you develop these symptoms, seek medical care immediately.

 - high cholesterol

 - amyloidosis, a condition in which abnormal proteins build up in your tissues and organs

 - history of smoking